jrcook416/jrcook416.github.io/training.markdown

 # Current Certification Classes #

-**Metropolitan School District of Pike Township** -- I am the EMS Instructor for the Metropolitan School District of Pike Township and will be teaching two closed certification classes, an Emergency Medical Responder class, and an Emergency Medical Technician - Basic class.
+**Metropolitan School District of Pike Township - EMT0363** -- I am the EMS Instructor for the Metropolitan School District of Pike Township.
+We are currently in the second semester of an Emergency Medical Technician - Basic class.

 # Future Certification Classes #

-**Instructor I for IDHS Districts 8 and 10** - I am in discussions with IDHS Districts 8 and 10 to hold an online Fire Instructor I in conjunction with several District instructors.
+I am not scheduled to teach any certification classes through the end of 2024.

 # Future Presentations #

-I am not scheduled to speak at any conferences or workshops through the end of 2023.
+I am not scheduled to speak at any conferences or workshops through the end of 2024.

 # Past Presentations #
 **Technology in the Fire Service Classroom**